-- Specific determiners: Specific determiners include the terms always, never, totally, absolutely, and completely.
-These are so extreme that they are seldom the right answer.
-If the use of one of these is appropriate for the right answer, be sure at least one of the incorrect alternatives also contains one. - Clang associations: Clang associations occur when a word or phrase is used in the stem and it also appears in an alternative.
+- Clang associations: Clang associations occur when a word or phrase is used in the stem and it also appears in an alternative.
 Usually this alternative is the right answer.
 If it is not, the item might be a trick question. - Blatantly absurd, ridiculous options: When trying to develop a third or even fourth alternative it is tempting to develop an absurd or ridiculous choice as either humor or out of frustration.
-In either case these alternative will not be chosen.
+In either case this alternative will not be chosen.
 Distracters that are not plausible are useless.